In This Article

 - Comes with a drainboard and hence occupies more space on the countertop

-- Provides space to dry utensils and drain vegetables
+- Also provides space to dry utensils and drain vegetables

 - Simply put, it has a ridge that fits over the countertop

-- It is easy to install and is relatively cheap
+- Additionally, it is easy to install and is relatively cheap

 - Recessed below the countertop, the sink essentially rests underneath the counter